a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 For specific needs, a comparison target storing just one block hash (instead of two block hashes) will be public as a new type.

-## Stabilization of RLE-based compression in dual fuzzy hashes

-We found no issues on dual fuzzy hashes and recognized that separately storing "reverse normalization" data is helpful on some cases.

-So, the next major release will stabilize currently internal RLE-based compression used by dual fuzzy hashes.

-Also, we will attempt to reduce memory footprint and if (and only if) we are sure that this is performant enough (considering the use cases), the compression ratio will be improved from ≒5/8 to ≒1/2(=4/8) (compared to both normalized and raw hashes).